Zubiaaa/Data_Analysis_Tool/README.md

 # Radio Broadcast Data Insights and Analytics Application

-Design and develop a prototype application that demonstrates how data from the given data set can be formatted, cleaned, and used to generate specific outputs (as listed below).
+Design and develop a prototype application that demonstrates how data from the given data set can be formatted, cleaned, and used to generate insightful visualisations (as listed below).

 ### Functional requirements:
 The application should provide the following functionality: